 OECD Home › Directorate for Financial and Enterprise Affairs › Latest Documents

 English, PDF, 2,229kb

-This document contains the proceedings of a Roundtable on Recent Developments in Rail Transportation Services held in the June 2013 session of the OECD Competition Committee.
-Discussions reviewed the changes that have happened since the Competition Committee last examined this sector in February 2005 and examines their impact on the performance of the railway sector.
+This document contains the proceedings of a Roundtable on the Definition of transaction for the purpose of merger control review held in the June 2013 session of the OECD Competition Committee.
+Discussions reviewed experiences of member countries under the 2005 OECD Recommendation on Merger Review.